montoyaoa/montoyaoa.github.io/essays/final-project-idea.md

 - Software Engineering
 - Meteor
 ---
-# Project Idea
+# Project Idea: Bountiful Harvest

 ## Overview
-*The problem*: Many UH students have musical talents, but there is no easy way for them to find others with similar tastes and compatible musical abilities.
-Thus, they cannot experience the fun of informal jam sessions which could progress into performing musical groups.
+*The problem*: Home gardeners who grow food often are overwhelmed when their crops are ready for harvest.
+Although some amount is consumed for personal use, much is wasted or thrown away.
+This food waste could be put to better use, helping Hawaii's food resiliency with locally grown agriculture.

-*The solution*: The Campus Jam application allows students to login and create a profile indicating their musical tastes, their musical capabilities, and their musical goals (from occasional, informal jam sessions to performing bands).
-The profile can also include links to YouTube videos or SoundCloud tracks with examples of their musicianship.
+*The solution*: The Bountiful Harvest application allows growers of all sizes, from full-scale farms to suburban gardeners, to share their harvested food crops.
+Users can login and create a profile indicating what foods they have, when they are in season, and where they can meet to distribute food.

 ## Approach
+Once a profile is created, other users can browse profiles based on the foods they prefer.
+These profiles also show upcoming harvest information, if available.

+Users can also

 Once a profile is created, others can browse the profiles filtered by specific tastes, capabilities, and goals to find compatible musicians to contact.

 Students can also set up notifications to find out automatically when a profile is created that satisfies criteria that they specify.